CarlyLiu/coding3finalproject/README.md

 <img width="288" alt="截屏2023-06-16 12 07 46" src="https://github.com/CarlyLiu/coding3finalproject/assets/112803802/a857cfd5-5f72-432c-9319-26aef35a74c2">

 There is of course the problem of manual marking errors.

 <img width="1470" alt="截屏2023-06-16 12 09 26" src="https://github.com/CarlyLiu/coding3finalproject/assets/112803802/0844e1e3-ae59-4f1f-a873-d1365941c3bf">

+### 4 conclude

+This final gave me a better understanding of how difficult it is to create a database and how it affects model training, etc.

 ---------------
+other reference:

 https://towardsdatascience.com/using-computer-vision-to-find-the-best-cat-photo-from-a-video-fd11c43596b8